About Us

 In the two financial years 2021 and 2022 we sent $45,000 per annum to our partners in Cambodia to support production.
 This made a huge difference to them during COVID-19 when there was no income from retail sales to tourists.
 In 2022 they are all struggling to re-establish their retail outlets as many were closed down in 2020.

-Bags and purses made from fabric hand printed by Palngun Wurnangat (Wadeye), Bula’bula Arts (Ramingining) and Injalak Arts (Gunbalanya)
+Bags and purses made from fabric hand printed by Palngun Wurnangat (Wadeye), Bula’bula Arts (Ramingining) and Injalak Arts (Gunbalanya).
+These items were all made by Kravan House.

 Why we do it